 Community Effects Question Information and Justification Will the project displace existing residents or workers from their homes and communities?
 If so, what is the expected duration?
 No. Will the project require service disruptions to homes and communities?
 If so, what is the expected communication and outreach plan to the residents and the duration of the outages?
-Yes, temporary disruption to services is expected when switching over the customers service lines.
-It is planned to use letters, place cards, text messages and phone calls to communicate with residents Are there populations with limited english proficiency located in the project area?
-If so, what measures will be taken to provide communications in other languages?
+No. Are there populations with limited english proficiency located in the project area?
+If so, what measures will Yes. be taken to provide communications in other languages?
+Therefore, interaction with these residents that speak in other languages should be minimal and they should see no impact to their everyday lives from the construction activities.
+Is there any other information relevant to the project area or the proposed work as it pertains to Community Effects?
 No.

-Is there any other information relevant to the project No. area or the proposed work as it pertains to Community Effects?